PowerLoom/pooler/README.md

 ## Requirements

 * Python 3.8 and above
-* MacOS or Linux (we can not gurantee outcome on Windows)
+* MacOS or Linux (we can not guarantee outcome on Windows)

 ## Setup Instructions